Team-Base64/edu-crm-calendar-service/README.md

-# edu-crm-chat-service
+# edu-crm-calendar-service
-The chat service for a multichat feature
+The calendar service for a multichat feature